vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

     "ranking.features.query(qa)=$QA"
 </pre>
 </div>

 Which returns the following top two hits.
-Note that the `closeness-label` rank profile uses `closeness(field, embedding)` which in the case of multiple nearest neighbor search operators uses the maxium to represent the rank-feature, as can be seen from the `relevance` compared with the labeled `closeness()` rank features.
+Note that the `closeness-label` rank profile uses `closeness(field, embedding)` which in the case of multiple nearest neighbor search operators uses the maximum score to represent the unlabeled `closeness(field,embedding)`.
+This can be seen from the `relevance` value, compared with the labeled `closeness()` rank features.

 <pre>
 {% highlight json%}